Selecting an EHR can be daunting.

 Here is a summary of some of our key findings:

-3. The top reason for implementing EHR is to increase efficiency
+3. The top reason for implementing EHR is to support growth

-The most popular reason for implementing an EHR was to increase efficiency, which dominated as the top reason for implementing with 39.5% of practices saying this was the driving factor for selecting a new system.
-A significant number of practices also sought an EHR to gain greater functionality, as well as to support future growth.
+The most popular reason for implementing an EHR was to support growth, which dominated as the top reason for implementing with 43.77% of practices saying this was the driving factor to selecting a new system.
+A significant number of practices also sought an EHR to increase efficiency, which was the leading reason for implementing in our 2019 report, as well as to gain greater functionality.

 The most common question asked about EHR has to be: how much does EHR cost?

-Practices which aren’t currently using an EHR spend, on average, $3,428.57 on each user of their system.
-Practices already using an EHR spend almost double this amount.
+Practices with more than 2 physicians has significantly higher budgets compared to solo practices.
 It’s possible that organizations implementing EHR for the first time are unaware of hidden lifecycle and implementation costs, and haven’t factored these into their budget.